MINI Countryman hybrid reliability & safety

 MINI Countryman hybrid reliability & problems

-It's also a shame that the Countryman PHEV's battery is only covered by the car's standard three year warranty, when many rivals offer a much longer battery warranty.
+It's a shame that the Countryman PHEV's battery is only covered by the car's standard three year warranty, however, especially when you consider that many rivals offer a much longer battery warranty.

 It's a shame that you can't have a space-saver spare wheel, as the batteries take up the space in the boot.
 You also have to pay extra for a reversing camera, adaptive cruise control, traffic-sign recognition and lane-keeping assistance.

 Still, there are eight airbags as standard in addition to the compulsory anti-lock brakes and electronic stability control.
 Also standard are autonomous emergency braking and a bonnet that pops up slightly in a pedestrian collision to help cushion the impact.